Xhuiiii/portfolio-kami/_portfolio/blocTime.md

 ### Present tasks in reverse chronological order

 Now, this part took a bit of researching.
 When creating the add function in the tasks service, I created a date along with the task, setting it to `Firebase.ServerValue.TIMESTAMP`.
-Then, when calling ng-repeat on the home controller's taskList in the view, I filtered it using ` | orderBy: '-date'`.
+Then, when calling ng-repeat on the home controller's taskList in the view, I filtered it using `home.taskList | orderBy: '-date'`.
 The "-" before date gave it the "reverse" it needed.

 ## Results